SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-reduce-redundancy.md

 {% endcapture %}
 {% include callout.html content=callout_content icon="plTool" type="conceptualKnowledge" title="Conceptual Knowledge: One Path of Construction" %}

-You will update your `Course` constructor with four parameters so that it calls the `Course` constructor with all parameters.
-You'll pass in default parameters for the meeting days and course times.
+You will update your `Course` constructor with six parameters so that it calls the `Course` constructor with all eight parameters.
+You'll pass in default parameters for the course times.
+We'll use 0 to represent the idea of a course with no meeting time.

 ```java
 /**